Comcast/jrugged/CONTRIBUTING.md

 -------

-This project primarily utilizes JUnit based testing using Mockito for macking those things that can not be easily repsented or consumed directly when testing a given class.
+This project primarily utilizes JUnit based testing using Mockito for making those things that can not be easily repsented or consumed directly when testing a given class.
 We love when people provide ANY tests for the work they are submitting but for sure we give preference to JUnit and Mockito.